Real French Conversation about Christmas Gifts (FR/EN Subs)

 Here, it's going to be a bit of fun.
 It's...
 What do you do if someone gives you a present and you haven't planned anything in return?

-Precisely because it's someone you don't necessarily know very well, you think...
+Precisely because it's someone you don't necessarily know very well, you say to yourself...
 We're not going to give each other presents, there are a lot of people.

 What do you do if that happens?
 Do you be honest and say, "I'm really sorry, I didn't think we'd be giving each other presents."
-Do you quickly buy a voucher, for example, Amazon, on your phone and give it to her?
-Do you steal someone else's gift off the tree?
+Do you quickly buy a gift voucher from, say, Amazon on your phone and give it to her?
+Do you steal someone else's present from the tree?
 What do you do?

 First of all, I know I'm not going to steal presents, that's for sure, because it's horrible.
 I won't steal presents.
 Obviously, I'll be embarrassed.

-It's true, I think I'd say, "I'm sorry, I don't have a present."
+It's true that I think I'd say, "I'm sorry, I don't have a present."
 And I'd look really embarrassed.
 Buying fast on Amazon and all, I could do that too, but I think in the moment, I'll be more honest by saying, "I'm sorry, I didn't plan on a gift."

-Also, there's another solution, which is to say, "I'm really sorry, I ordered a gift, it got lost.
+Another solution is to say, "I'm really sorry, I ordered a gift and it got lost.
 It didn't arrive."
 But I think that's...

 In French, we say: c'est grillé.
 When something is grilled, in colloquial French, of course, it means that everyone has understood that it's a hoax, that what you're saying is false.
 But often, even when you're grilled, people are polite and pretend to believe you.